-- if $\alpha < \alpha{c}(x)$, a random formula is x-SAT almost surely; - if $\alpha > \alpha{\rm c}(x)$, a random formula is x-UNSAT almost surely.
+- if $\alpha < \alpha_c(x)$, a random formula is x-SAT almost surely. - if $\alpha > \alpha_c(x)$, a random formula is x-UNSAT almost surely.

-This conjecture has been proposed for k-satisfiability of random Boolean formulae where each clause involves exactly k variables with $k \geq 3$.
+This conjecture has been proposed for k-satisfiability of random Boolean formulas where each clause involves exactly k variables with $k \geq 3$.
 So far only a weaker conjecture, analogous to Friedgut's theorem [5], has been established [11].
 It states the existence of a non-uniform threshold $\alpha_c^{(N)}(x)$.
 Rigorous bounds on $\alpha_c(x)$ have been found in [11] for the k-satisfiability problem with $k \geq 8$, using moment methods developed in [12], but so far this x-satisfiability threshold has not been computed.

 In this paper we compute the x-satisfiability threshold $\alpha_c(x)$ in the random XORSAT problem using the cavity method.
 This is a problem of random linear equations with Boolean algebra.
-It is important because many efficient error correcting codes are based on low density parity checks, the decoding of which involves precisely such linear systems.
-It is also one of the best understood cases of CSN.
-In particular, efforts to extend the replica method [13] and the cavity method [14] to deal with models defined on finite-connectivity lattices have resulted in the first exact (but non-rigorous) derivation of its phase diagram [15].
-Later, a clear characterization of these clusters, combined with simple combinatoric arguments, gave a rigorous basis to these predictions [16]-[18].
-These works have computed the phase diagram in detail and provide expressions for the two thresholds $\alpha_d < \alpha_c < 1$.
+It is important because many efficient error correcting codes are based on low-density parity-checks, the decoding of which involves precisely such linear systems.
+It is also one of the best understood case of CSN.
+In particular, efforts to extend the replica method [13] and the cavity method [14] to deal with models defined on finite-connectivity lattices, have resulted in the first exact (but non-rigorous) derivation of its phase diagram [15].
+Later, a clear characterization of these clusters, combined with simple combinatoric arguments, gave a rigorous base to these predictions [16-18].
+These works have computed the phase diagram in details and provide expressions for the two thresholds $\alpha_d < \alpha_c < 1$.

-Our computation of $\alpha{c}(x)$ confirms this known structure, and it also provides insight into the geometrical structure of clusters.
-We find that $\alpha{c}(x)$ is non-monotonic (see figure 5), which confirms the existence of gaps in distances where there do not exist any pairs of solutions.
+Our computation of $\alpha_c(x)$ confirms this known structure, and it also provides insight into the geometrical structure of clusters.
+We find that $\alpha_c(x)$ is non monotonic (see fig. 5), which confirms the existence of gaps in distances where there does not exist any pair of solutions.

 The method used in our computation is in itself interesting.
-It turns out that it is not possible to compute $\alpha{c}(x)$ directly, by fixing x and varying α .
+It turns out that it is not possible to compute $\alpha_c(x)$ directly, by fixing x and varying α .
 Instead, we work at a fixed value of α and introduce a probability distribution for pairs of SAT assignments, where the distance between the solutions plays the role of the energy.
-The computation of the entropy as a function of the energy, and more precisely the computation of the energies where it vanishes, then allows one to reconstruct $\alpha{c}(x)$.
-Our computation thus involves a mixture of hard constraints (the fact that the two assignments must satisfy the XORSAT formula) and soft constraints (the Boltzmann weight which depends on their distance).
+The computation of the entropy as a function of the energy, and more precisely the computation of the energies where it vanishes, then allows to reconstruct $\alpha_c(x)$.
+Our computation thus involves a mixture of hard constraints (the fact that the two assignments must satisfy the XORSAT formula), and soft constraints (the Boltzmann weight which depends on their distance).
 This is reflected in the structure of the cavity fields that solve this problem.

 The remainder of this paper is organized as follows.
-The next section introduces some notation.
-In section 3, we analyse classical survey propagation on XORSAT and show its equivalence with the 'leaf removal' [18] or 'decimation' [16] algorithm.
-This analysis allows one to re-derive the phase diagram of XORSAT and sets up useful notation and concepts for later computations.
-In section 4 we perform a statistical mechanics analysis of weight properties in a single cluster using the cavity method.
-Section 5 applies this formalism to the computation of the cluster diameter, while section 6 is devoted to the evaluation of inter-cluster distances.
-In section 7 we sum up and discuss our results.
+The next section introduces some notations.
+In section III, we analyse classical Survey Propagation on XORSAT and show its equivalence with the "leaf removal" [18] or "decimation" [16] algorithm.
+This analysis allows to re-derive the phase diagram of XORSAT, and sets up useful notations and concepts for later computations.
+In section IV we perform a statistical mechanics analysis of weight properties in a single cluster using the cavity method.
+Section V applies this formalism to the computation of the cluster diameter, while section VI is devoted to the evaluation of inter-cluster distances.
+In section VII we sum up and discuss our results.